Tacoma Rainiers Game Notes: vs. Sacramento (7:05 PT)

 WHITE, OUT: After two homers on Wednesday, Tacoma first baseman Evan White has gone deep six times in 14 games dating to August 10.
 His OPS is 1.146 in that span (57 PA) while slugging .760 (.386 OBP)...13 RBI...10 runs scored.
 White is 15-for-50 (.300) during this stretch, with 11 of those hits going for extra bases.

-MEJIA MASH: Rainiers INF/OF Erick Mejia has hit safely in 17 of his last 18 games.
-Mejia compiled the second-longest hit streak for Tacoma this season, 12 games from August 4-21 and has hit safely in his last five dating to August 25; only Jarred Kelenic (13 games, May 24-June 8) has had a longer streak.
-In his last 20 games played, Mejia is batting .312 with an .833 OPS...6 XBH (2 HR, 2 3B, 2 2B)...7 RBI...14 runs scored.
-The Rainiers are 13-7 in the last 20 games Mejia has appeared in.
+MEJIA MASH: Rainiers INF/OF Erick Mejia has hit safely in 17 of his last 19 games.
+Mejia compiled the second-longest hit streak for Tacoma this season, 12 games from August 4-21 and has hit safely in five of six dating to August 25; only Jarred Kelenic (13 games, May 24-June 8) has had a longer streak.
+In his last 21 games played, Mejia is batting .296...6 XBH (2 HR, 2 3B, 2 2B)...7 RBI...14 runs scored.
+The Rainiers are 13-8 in the last 21 games Mejia has appeared in.

 BIG WILLY STYLE: Since right-handed reliever Taylor Williams joined the Mariners org for a second time from San Francisco/Sacramento on July 22, he's worked 13 scoreless outings in 14 for Tacoma: 15.1 IP, 12 H (.222 BAA), 2 ER (1.17) with four walks and 17 strikeouts.
 His strikeout rate is 28.3% (60 batters faced).